 7. Mix blend.

-8. Add the blend to the chocolate batter and mix well.
+8. Add the blend to the chocolate batter and mix well at medium speed.

-9. Pour batter into a pan and bake until done.
+9. Pour batter into a prepared pan and bake until done.

 Don't forget to bookmark this recipe - it is a favorite in our home!

 - 2 cups of sugar